Keep your project on track with this Executive Status Report Template.

 Step 1: Summarize everything that’s happened since your last report

-Start your report with a summary of everything that’s happened since your last report.
-You can’t assume that everyone reading the report has been following your project from the beginning.
-You need to catch them up to speed.
+Start your report with a summary of everything since your previous message.
+You can’t assume everyone reading the information has followed your project from the beginning.
+It would be best if you caught them up to speed.

 Here are some items to include in your summary:

 - Make sure to include the project’s overall goal — and why it’s vital to the organization